If you're in the market for a new washer and dryer, you've probably got a list of the boxes it should tick.

 Although this machine is rated as "1600 rpm" spin, it's worth pointing out that it'll only reach this speed on the cotton washes.
-To be honest, this is in common with many washing machine manufacturers, but people are still disappointed they can only use full-speed some of the time.
+To be honest, this is in common with many models, but people are still disappointed they can only use full-speed some of the time.

 Some users also find this model to be hard to use, though like many new modern appliances, it's something that becomes easier with time.

-Perhaps the main drawback on the washing side is there aren't any sports, anti-allergy or baby programs.
+Perhaps the main drawback on the laundry side is there aren't any sports, anti-allergy or baby programs.
 But there are programs for anti-crease and mixed loads.

 All in all, the Zanussi Lindo Washer/Dryer is a great choice for a mid-sized family.

 Beko is another brand with a good range of kitchen and household appliances, including a variety of washer/dryer combos.

 This one is a 7kg model, so will handle your family-of-four regular wash.